Frosty515/Custom-Arch/docs/design.md

 ### Protected mode interrupts

-- Bit 1 of the IDT entry is set to 1 if the interrupt is available in user mode.
+- Bit 1 of the IDT entry is set to 1 if the interrupt is able to be raised from user mode.
+- If an interrupt is raised from user mode that isn't configured to be able to, a `USER_MODE_VIOLATION` exception is thrown.
 - Interrupts are **always** handled in kernel mode.

 ## Assembly syntax